Hone logo

 Key Requirements:

-• The function should return a reference to the input string slice that has the greater length.
+• The get_data function must return a reference (&String) to the String within the DataHolder.

 Expected Behavior: